Real Estate Talk:

 By Joseph Marovitch

 Clients often tell me that they are not worried about latent defects because they had an inspection by a certified inspector.
 They are confused.
-A latent defect is a hidden defect in the home that a certified inspector did not see nor search for.
+A latent defect is a hidden defect in the home that a certified inspector did not see or search for.
 General home inspectors are mandated to inspect a property and report only what they see.

 General home inspectors are mandated to inspect a property and report only what they see.

 The inspector is only responsible for what they can see.
-They may find clues to hidden defects but then the inspector will tell the buyer to get a foundation, roof, pool or mould specialist to examine the issue further.
+The inspector may find clues to hidden defects and then indicate to the buyer to get a foundation, roof, pool or mould specialist to examine the issue further.
+Hidden defects are issues that would not normally be visible, reduce the value of the home, and are not known by the seller.

-The issue is that a home that is sold with warranty means that the seller is responsible for that hidden defect even after the property has been sold.
-Not only is that seller responsible, even if they do not live in that house, but the owner before them is responsible as well, and so are all the owners before that who are living.
+The issue is that a home that is sold with a warranty means the seller is responsible for that hidden defect even after the property has been sold.
+Not only is the seller responsible, even if they do not live in that house, but the owner before them is responsible as well, and so are all the owners before that who are living.
 If there was an owner who sold the property without warranty, they are not responsible.

 So, if you purchase a home with a fireplace and move in, then one day make a fire in the fireplace only to discover that your house is filling with smoke on the second floor due to a tear in the lining of the fireplace, you can hold the previous owner responsible.